ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/DataManagement/Services/index.rst

-Systems / DataManagement / <SETUP> / Service - Sub-subsection
+Systems / DataManagement / <INSTANCE> / Service - Sub-subsection
 =============================================================

 All the services have common options to be configured for each one.
 Those options are